-All NC real estate licenses expire on June 30 following the date of issuance unless they are renewed by June 30.
+All NC real estate licenses expire on June 30, at midnight following the date of issuance unless they are renewed by June 30.
 This is true even if the license was recently issued in May or June.
 License renewal notices are sent as a courtesy reminder to licensees each year in May and included with new licenses issued in late May or June.

 Licensees should renew their licenses online through the Commission's website, (www.ncrec.gov), using Visa, MasterCard, Discover, American Express, or PayPal between May 15 and June 30.
 The annual license renewal fee is \$45.
-Licensees are responsible for renewing their licenses in a timely manner even if they did not receive renewal notices due to business and/or residence address changes or any other reason.
+Licensees are responsible for renewing their licenses in a timely manner even if they did not receive e-mail renewal notices due to e-mail address changes or any other reason.
+No person may engage in real estate brokerage activities after their license has expired.